travisrmetz/w251-project/README.md

 `get_skies.py` reads a YAML input file and generates an SSC that Stellarium executes.
 The SSC is build from random locations sampled from the spatial-temporal grid defined in the YAML file.

-`get_skies_grid.py` is deprecated but is kept for reference.
-This file contains code to generate images based on a strict grid.
+`get_skies.sh` and `get_skies_grid.py` are deprecated but is kept for reference.
+This files contains code to generate images based on a spatial-temporal grid.

 `get_skies_helper.py` contains functions used by `get_skies.py`.

 `screenshot.sh` runs the image generation routine from the docker container.

 `default_cfg.ini` is a replacement for Stellarium's configuration file.
 This turns off several modules that slow the image generation process.

+`ssc_gen.yml` is a sample input file.

 *[Return to contents](#Contents)*